 Without some time for ourselves and allowing some well-earned relaxation, we may end up having a negative impact on the things we're trying so hard to maintain.
 For example, we can end up resenting the things we're trying to maintain or develop.
 In order to avoid such things, we need to check in with and focus on ourselves more regularly.

 That can seem difficult, of course.
-We might focus on external things just so we can avoid dealing with ourselves.
-Or we’re simply hardwired to focus solely on others.
-In this article, I’ll explore how to turn that around and why it’s important to focus on yourself every now and then.
+In this article, I'll explore how to turn that around and why it's important to focus on yourself every now and then.

 - The benefits of focusing on ourselves

 - What focusing on yourself really means

 - Focusing on different areas in our lives